Hugo Ulrich: Childhood and youth

 Hugo Ulrich was born on 26 November 1827 in Oppeln in Silesia (today the Polish city of Opole), where his father was a high school teacher.
 He was baptized Catholic.
 Both parents were enthusiastic about music; the father as a music teacher and piano player, and the mother above all as an excellent interpreter of Mozart's arias.
 After he lost his father at the age of nine, the rector of the Oppelner Gymnasium Kotzoldt gave him piano and organ lessons.
-He recognized Hugo Ulrich as an extraordinary student and encouraged his career as a professional musician even during his early years.
-Barely twelve years old, Ulrich also lost his mother, which made the boy practically destitute.
-Nevertheless, he first came to the Catholic High School St. Matthias in Breslau, where he received scholarship support and free instruction, but had to carry out church music.
+He recognized Hugo Ulrich as an extraordinary student and encouraged his career as a professional musician even in his early years.
+Barely twelve, Ulrich also lost his mother, which left him practically destitute.
+Nevertheless, he first attended the Catholic High School St. Matthias in Breslau, where he received scholarship support and free instruction but had to perform church music.
 He worked as an alto there and had to play the organ at the Gymnasiumgottesdienst.
 Here he also received the first lessons in continuo by then organist Moritz Brosig.
 To the great grief of his guardian Kotzoldt and his kin, he neglected other subjects for the sake of music, so he was transferred to Glogau in 1846 to complete grammar school.
 In the same year, he successfully completed his Abiturientenexamen and moved to Berlin to study music there.

 The Wroclaw University Music Director, Mosewius, who taught him to sing, and his patrons, had recommended the young Ulrich to the then most famous Berlin music professor, Adolf Bernhard Marx.
 However, he did not accept him as a student, allegedly only because he could not pay him the desired fee.
 On the recommendation of Giacomo Meyerbeer, who was then Director General of the Berlin Opera, he studied with the highly respected musical theorist and composition teacher Siegfried Dehn at the Stern Conservatory for more than two years.